Contextual quilt maker label documentation image

 These prices assume machine piecing and quilting with standard materials.
 For hand-quilting, custom designs, or premium materials, prices will increase significantly.

 Many professional quilters require a a category-dependent amount deposit before beginning work, with the balance due upon completion.
-For custom memory quilts made from special fabrics (like t-shirts or clothing from a loved one), expect to pay a a category-dependent range premium due to the technical challenges and emotional value.
+For custom memory quilts made from special fabrics (like t-shirts or clothing from a loved one), expect to pay a a condition-specific range premium due to the technical challenges and emotional value.

 External Resources for Quilt Valuation